ornithos/SeqAdaptiveIS/README.md

 # Sequential Adaptive Mixture Importance Sampling (Sequential AMIS)

-This inference routine is designed to be used on static sequential models, that is, where one has a sequence of target distributions:
+This inference routine is designed to be used on static sequential models, that is, where one has a sequence of target distributions.
+As a point of history, it was developed for the context of a hierarchical model, where one is interested in the sequence of posterior distributions:

 <p align="center">
   <img src="assets/latex-staticmodel.gif"/>
 </p>

+My personal motivation was the multi-task dynamical system, where performing efficient inference over $z$ turned out to be more challenging than expected.
-This corresponds to a graphical model of the following form:
+The graphical model takes the following form:

 <p align="center">
   <img src="assets/tikz-staticmodel.png"/>
 </p>

-This inference problem may be encountered for instance in a hierarchical model, where variables are observed sequentially.
-This was the case for my work on the multi-task dynamical system, and performing efficient inference over $z$ turned out to be more challenging than expected (for instance, one cannot use particle filtering, since this results only in re-weighting a single set of particles, and assumed density filtering can be expensive when the reverse KL projection cannot be done cheaply.
+and particle filtering is effectively not possible, and assumed density filtering too expensive.
+Nevertheless, sequential AMIS may be used for any sequence of target, such as annealing between a source and target distribution.

 ## AMIS